luiscruz/course_sustainableSE/2022/p1_measuring_software/g1_browsercomparison.md

 ## Discussion
 Our results show some differences compared to existing research on the topic.

-[Gonçalves et al. (2020)][energy_wars] compare the energy efficiency of Chrome and Firefox.
+[Gonçalves et al. (2020)](https://dl.acm.org/doi/pdf/10.1145/3417113.3423000) compare the energy efficiency of Chrome and Firefox.
 Our results show the same higher energy efficiency for Chrome that this research reports, but shows a difference in variance.
 In contrast to Firefox being significantly more consistent compared to Chrome, our results show Firefox to be the least consistent of all three browsers.
 With a variance more than double the variance of Chrome and Edge.

-Another significant difference with current research is that the superior energy efficiency claimed by the [2017 Windows research][edge] on Edge is not visible in our research.
+Another significant difference with current research is that the superior energy efficiency claimed by the [2017 Windows research](https://microsoftedge.github.io/videotest/2017-04/WebdriverMethodology.html) on Edge is not visible in our research.
 Our results show Edge with the highest mean cumulative energy usage.
 This research, published in April 2017, is almost five years old at the moment we executed our experiments.
 Our results suggest that over these five years the energy efficiency of these three browsers has converged.
 This may be caused by the industry’s increased interest and efforts in improving energy efficiency.

 A limitation of our research is the question of whether the scenario we implemented is realistic.
 We used a selection of the most popular websites, and also different types of websites, such as e-commerce pages and pages with video or audio.
 Real-life browsing scenarios may differ in types of websites visited, browsing behaviour, and browsing duration.
 All real-life scenarios differ, however, so we believe our experiment set-up should give a correct indication of other browsing behaviours.